dataplat/FabricTools/docs/en-US/Get-FabricConfig.md

 ## SYNOPSIS

-Gets the configuration for use with all functions in the PSFabricTools module.
+Gets the configuration for use with all functions in the FabricTools module.

 ## SYNTAX